MStenke/hartrodt/9-backup/hycu/protecting-physical/protectingphysical.rst

 .. _protectingphysical:

 ----------------------------------------
-Optional - HYCU: Physical Windows Server Protection
+Optional - Physical Windows Server Protection
 ----------------------------------------

 *The estimated time to complete this lab is 60 minutes.*